We live at a crucial time in history. Never before have we had so many answers to the problems that have dogged our developing world.

 - To adopt and promote the nonviolent resolution of conflict.

-- To develop an independent, nonaligned foreign policy and a non-nuclear, defensive, self-reliant defence policy.
+- To develop an independent, nonaligned foreign policy.

 An ecologically sustainable economy

-- To develop economic policies that will ensure greater resource and energy efficiency and development and use of environmentally sustainable technologies.
+- To develop economic policies which will ensure greater resource and energy efficiency as well as development and use of environmentally sustainable technologies.

 - To reduce dependence on non-renewable resources and ensure sustainable use of renewable resources.